TCU-ClassifAI/classifAI-engine/docs/configuration.md

 ENV=development # This overrides whatever is in src/config/config.py.
 You can delete this line if you want to use the config.py file
 REDIS_PORT=6379 # This is the default port for Redis GEMMA_API_URL=http://localhost:5001 # Notice that the ClassifAI-engine Flask app is running on port 5000 by default, so the GEMMA API is running on port 5001
+LLAMA_API_URL=http://localhost:5003 # This is the URL for the LLAMA API HF_TOKEN=YOUR_HUGGINGFACE_API_KEY # This is the API key for the HuggingFace API OPENAI_API_KEY=YOUR_OPENAI_API_KEY # This is the API key for the OpenAI API (Optional)
 ```
+Recall that a the ENV variable is set in the `config.py` file, so if you set it in the `.env` file, it will override the `config.py` file.

+Furthermore, if you are using the GPT models, you will need to set the `OPENAI_API_KEY` variable in the `.env` file.
+Otherwise, it will not work.

 ## Cronjobs